davidgiven/fluxengine/doc/disk-apple2.md

 support for all of these.
 For example:

 ```
-fluxengine ls appleii140 --appledos -f image.flux
+fluxengine ls apple2 --appledos -f image.flux
 ```

 In addition, some third-party systems use 80-track double sides drives, with the same underlying disk format.
-These are supported with the `appleii640` profile.
+The full list of formats supported is:

+  - `--140` 35-track single-sided (the normal Apple II format)
+  - `--640` 80-track double-sided

+`--140` is the default.

 The complication here is that the AppleDOS filesystem only supports up to 50 tracks, so it needs tweaking to support larger disks.
 It treats the second side of the disk as a completely different volume.
-To access these files, use `--appledos --side1`.
+To access these files, use `--640 --appledos --side1`.

 [^1]: CP/M disks use the ProDOS translation for the first three tracks and a
     different translation for all the tracks thereafter.